chhuang-one/sqxclib/README.md

 SqTypeRow is derived from SqTypeJoint.
 It create SqRow and handle unknown (or known) result, table, and column.
 SqTypeRow sample code is in [storage-row.cpp](examples/storage-row.cpp)
-Note: SqTypeRow can also use with get() and getAll().
+Note1: SqTypeRow can also use with get() and getAll().
-Note: SqTypeRow is in sqxcsupport library.
+Note2: SqTypeRow is in sqxcsupport library.

 	SqType
 	│